 The Group ID List Present subfield is set to 1 if the Group ID List subfield is present in the following WUR Parameters field and set to 0 otherwise.

+The Max Group Delays Present subfield is set to 1 if the Max Group Delays subfield is present in the following WUR Parameters field and set to 0 otherwise.